Moldik66/Projekt/README.md

 ### Components simulation

-Behavioral simulation showcasing the state when the first switch is turned on:
+Behavioral simulation showcasing the state of the signals when the first switch is turned on:
 ![Testbench](images/simulacia.png)